 During the course of preparing for the IPO, we and our independent registered public accounting firm have identified a material weakness in internal control over financial reporting as of and for the six months ended June 30, 2021.
 We have concluded that our internal control over financial reporting did not result in the proper classification of our outstanding shares of Class V common stock as mezzanine equity which, due to its impact on our unaudited financial statements as of and for the six months ended June 30, 2021, we determined to be a material weakness.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that a reasonable possibility exists that a material misstatement of our annual or interim financial statements could not be prevented or detected on a timely basis.
 We identified a material weakness in our controls over the accounting for mezzanine and permanent equity and complex financial instruments.
 The controls to evaluate the accounting for complex financial instruments, such as mezzanine and permanent equity, did not operate effectively to appropriately apply the provisions of ASC 480-10-10-S99-3A.
 This material weakness resulted in the failure to prevent a material error in the accounting for mezzanine and permanent equity and the resulting restatement of our previously issued financial statements.
-The restatement results in a balance sheet adjustment that reclassifies the shares of Class V common stock as mezzanine equity at the maximum redemption value under the Redemption Right at \$18.39 per share, net of the non-controlling equity interest.
+The restatement results in a balance sheet adjustment that reclassifies to S V common stock as mezzanine equity at the maximum redemption value under the Redemption Right at \$18.39 per share, net of the non-controlling equity interest.
 As a result, \$167.7 million of permanent equity was reclassified to mezzanine equity (as more fully described in Note 15 to our summary historical financial data as of June 30, 2021 and for the six months ended June 30, 2021 included elsewhere in this prospectus).
-The reason for the reclassification from permanent equity to mezzanine equity relates to the fact that the Class V common stock, together with the corresponding Class A common units of Stronghold LLC, held by Q Power can be redeemed by Q Power and, in response to a redemption request from Q Power, can be repurchased by the Company in exchange for either shares of the Company's Class A common stock or, at the Company's election, cash of equivalent value.
+The reason for the reclassification from permanent equity to mezzanine equity relates to the fact that the Class V common stock, together